Filter by Subcategory

 with Susan Zimmerman

-The CRMA re-certification class is an 8 hour competency based program.
+The CRMA recertification is a one-on-one competency based program.
 Certified Residential Medication Aides are required by the State of Maine to renew their certification every two years.
-This class is only for re-certification.
-Call to make an appointment - (207)443-8255.
+Competency testing only, no classwork or preparation.
+Review material available upon request.
+This is only for recertification.
+Please call to make an appointment, Susan Zimmermann- (207)504-6507

 EKG Technician Certification Program